 This is certainly good news to all the chocolate lovers out there.
 You can munch on dark chocolate without any guilt due to its high polyphenol content.

-This is because cocoa powder is ranked fourth as the food with the highest polyphenol content.
-It has 3,448 mg per 100 grams of cocoa powder.
+This is because cocoa powder is ranked as the fourth highest polyphenol food with 3,448 mg per 100 grams of cocoa powder.

 Of course, cocoa powder plays a huge role in the dark chocolate’s polyphenol content, which is 1,664 mg per 100 grams.
 Do take note, though, that not all dark chocolates are created equally.